alecperkins/managed-flooding-simulator/README.md

 The nodes are arranged with a predetermined layout at start time.
 Click on a node to originate a packet from it.
 It will broadcast and be heard by nearby nodes. `CLIENT` nodes will start their SNR-based countdowns before relaying, obeying the cancellation and hop limit logic of the algorithm. `ROUTER` and `ROUTER_LATE` nodes will relay either immediately or after all clients. `CLIENT_MUTE` nodes will not relay.

-- H: see a complete propagation
-- J: see poorly placed `ROUTER` D stop propagation
-- G: see `ROUTER_LATE` continue propagation
-- F: see hop exhaustion
-- X: see `ROUTER`, `ROUTER_LATE` work properly

 **Note:** this simulator currently does not include airtime and collision detection, or the effects of such interference.
 It also does not include the frictionless hop behavior between mutually favorited infrastructure nodes, or the semi-router behavior of `CLIENT_BASE`.

 ### Running locally